IanESmith/static-website/Services/cdmp/notes.md

 ### Just done
 - installed the Hardware Security Modules (ie racked and cabled) into HODC1 and 2
 - clarified the user needs for ABC Release 2
+- completed our test strategy (covering functional, security, performance, infrastructure)
+- as part of our suite of dashboards reports, we've created the [blockers report](https://collaboration.homeoffice.gov.uk/display/CDP/Blockers)

 ### About to do/doing
 - completing the Hardware Security Modules commissioning
-- setting up a POISE laptop to use as a 'break glass' solution in case of live incidents
+- procure 2 laptops to use as a 'break glass' solution in case of live incidents
 - recruiting an analyst (to look for benefits, savings opportunities for the CDP) and a tech 'ambassador' (someone who can share what we are doing across the HO and work with other teams to leverage solutions benefitting both CDP and their own products
 - complete the programme health check questionairre and invite ABC, HMPO and CDP folk to submit their responses
 - publish and share the roadmap for 2018 showing all our deliverables for ABC, HMPO and CDP